To see our latest announcement please follow the link belowRead more

-The Company intends to categorise its investments in accordance with their proven four investment pillars invest strategy.
-On a fully invested and geared basis, the Company currently expects approximately 50% of its Gross Assets to be invested in Foundation Assets, 20% of Gross Assets to be invested in Value Add Assets, 20% of Gross Assets to be invested in Growth Covenant Assets and 10% of Gross Assets to be invested in Strategic Land (including options over land and assets benefitting from Rental Guarantees).
+The Company categorises its investments in accordance with their proven four investment pillars strategy.
+On a long-term fully invested and geared basis, the Company expects approximately 50% of its Gross Assets to be invested in Foundation Assets, 20% of Gross Assets to be invested in Value Add Assets, 20% of Gross Assets to be invested in Growth Covenant Assets and 10% of Gross Assets to be invested in Strategic Land (including options over land and assets benefitting from Rental Guarantees).

 Foundation Assets are core low risk income assets.
 They typically benefit from long leases to institutional grade covenants in prime locations with index-linked rents, providing the foundation to the portfolio.

 Value Add Assets provide value add opportunities.
-They assets are fundamentally strong assets let on shorter leases to financially strong tenants allowing implementation of asset management initiatives to drive value, principally by lease renegotiation.
+These assets are fundamentally strong assets let on shorter leases to financially strong tenants allowing implementation of asset management initiatives to drive value, for example by lease renegotiation or building extension.

 Growth Covenant Assets are fundamentally strong assets in good locations but let to tenants with improving financial covenants.
 These assets offer the opportunity to add value as the tenant’s financial standing improves and hence improving income security.

-Strategic Land are investments in land zoned for logistics use in strong locations and include options over land and assets benefitting from Rental Guarantees.
+Strategic Land assets are investments in land zoned for logistics use in strong locations and include options over land.
 These assets offer the opportunity to add value as they are positioned at an earlier stage of the development cycle and so can generate Foundation Assets for the future.